jordanparker6/datascience-starter/README.md

 2. `cd datascience-starter`
 3. `pip install .`

+To do... add a Dockerfile or bash one liner to set up.

 The datascience-starter package will be available for import within the notebooks using `import datascience_starter`.

 #### Use Case